Pacadena Tournement of Roses Parade

 A two-week festival of guitar pop that gets LA rocking.

-Where: Ocean Front Walk, Windward Circle, Venice Beach Boardwalk, Venice
+Where: Ocean Front Walk Plaza, Windward Circle, Venice

 Where: Little Tokyo, Downtown

-Conceived in 1966, the year after the Watts Riots, this black pride event is the longest-running African American cultural festival in the US.
-Besides music, the event includes various other performances, a fashion show, a parade and a child-oriented area.
+Conceived in 1966, the year after the Watts Riots, this black pride event is the longest-running African-American cultural festival in the US.
+Music and performances, a fashion show, a parade and kid activities round out the offerings.

 The enthusiastically named Fuck Yeah Fest rallies rowdy post-punkers, low-brow artists, anarchist skaters, caustic stand-ups and all manner of other virulently anti-establishment types for a weekend of indier-than-thou amp-busting fringe culture.

-Wear a swimsuit under your clothes: after roaming the 250 stalls at this arts festival, sampling the fine foods and listening to the music, you may want to take a dip in the nearby ocean.
+Wear a swimsuit under your clothes: After roaming the 400 stalls at this arts festival, sampling the fine foods and listening to the music, you may want to take a dip in the nearby Pacific.
 There’s another Fiesta over Memorial Day weekend (late May).

 Where: St Sophia Cathedral, 1324 S Normandie Avenue, at W Pico Boulevard, Koreatown